Dear TASD Staff, Parents, and Community,

 - In addition, accumulation of (6) six or more unexcused absences will be classified habitually truant.

 - The critical age of student attendance is (15) fifteen-years-old.
-The district is required to refer habitually truant cases to County Youth Services (CYS) after school and referral to the district magistrate.
+The district is required to refer habitually truant cases to Children and Youth Services (CYS) and the district magistrate.

-We welcome back Mrs. Rebecca Stanfield, High School Principal; Mr. Bryan Bechdel, Assistant Principal; Mrs. Susan Higley, Elementary Principal; Mrs. Karen Beirne-Getz, Primary Principal; Mrs. Dawn Hart, Director of Special Education.
-New to the administrative staff is the Principal of Academic Affairs, Mr. Joel Spinney.
-Reminder to parents that we are an Elementary Title 1 Schoolwide program and you can learn more about this on our district website.
+Our administrative staff consists of Mrs. Rebecca Stanfield, High School Principal; Mr. Bryan Bechdel, Assistant Principal; Dr. Susan Higley, Elementary Principal; Mrs. Karen Beirne-Getz, Primary Principal; Mrs. Dawn Hart, Director of Special Education; and Mr. Joel Spinney Principal of Academic Affairs.
+We are an Elementary Title 1 Schoolwide Program, and you can learn more about this on our district website.

 The Towanda Area School District does not support unlawful harassment and strives to provide a safe, positive learning climate for all (Policy 248).
 The Board believes in equal opportunity, nondiscrimination for all students to achieve their maximum potential through the programs offered at the Towanda Area School District.
 (Policy 103).
 Students with disabilities are afforded equal opportunity, nondiscrimination to reach their full potential and would ask that parents who believe they have been subject to discrimination or harassment to promptly report incidents to their building principals (Policy 103.1).

 The district also believes that parents or guardians should have an opportunity to review instructional materials regarding curriculum, standards, instructional materials, as well as assessment techniques and strives to continue to make this a transparent process (Policy 105.1).